paulgturner1981/hotel-test.equalexperts.io/README.md

 Security testing:
 -----------------
 I used OSAWP ZAP to complete a security scan.
-The results of the scan are attached to the project.
+The results of the scan are attached to the project (Zaproxy_report.xml).
 The defects discovered have also been added to the attached defect report.

 Performance testing:
 -------------------